ajrsabet/Revenge_of_Da_Burger/README.md

   Heroku deployment:
   - Create a new Heroku app by following the directions at: https://devcenter.heroku.com/articles/creating-apps
-  - Open your new Heroku app by loging into your account or, if you setup the project through your CLI, by following the link provided (example: https://git.heroku.com/example.git)
+  - Open your new Heroku app by logging into your account or, if you setup the project through your CLI, by following the link provided (example: https://git.heroku.com/example.git)
   - Click on "Configure Add-ons" and search for "JawsDB MySQL"
   - Setup JawsDB by following the documentation at: https://devcenter.heroku.com/articles/jawsdb
   - Files to modify: